Gluten-Free Pumpkin Pie with Graham Cracker Crust

 • 9-inch pie dish

-Step 1: Mix together the gluten-free graham cracker crumbs, melted butter, brown sugar, salt and cinnamon until completely mixed.
+Add the gluten-free graham cracker crumbs, melted butter, brown sugar, salt and cinnamon to a glass mixing bowl.
+Mix until combined.

-Step 2: Press the crust mixture into the 9-inch pie tin.
-Bake the crust at 375F for 8-10 minutes.
-Set aside.
+Press the gluten-free graham cracker crust mixture into a greased 9-inch pie tin.
+Bake for 8-10 minutes until golden.

-Step 3: Combine the pumpkin puree, heavy cream, eggs, softened butter, brown sugar, vanilla extract, cornstarch, cinnamon, ginger, nutmeg, cloves and salt in a bowl.
+In a separate bowl, add the pumpkin puree, heavy cream, eggs, softened butter, brown sugar, vanilla extract, cornstarch, cinnamon, ginger, nutmeg, cloves and salt.

-Step 5: Pour the filling into the crust.
-Bake in the oven at 375F for 50-60 minutes, until the center hardly jiggles and a toothpick inserted into the center comes out mostly clean.
-The filling will firm up as it cools.
+Bake for 50-60 minutes, until the center is slightly jiggly and a toothpick inserted into the center comes out clean.
+Let cool completely before serving.

 Are graham crackers gluten-free?